tgreenidge/HangmanCLI/README.md

-# Hangman
+# HangmanCLI
 This is a command line version of the popular game Hangman, built with NodeJS.
 Initially, I wanted to create a Web Application that would allow me to utilize JavaScript/Nodejs, Databases, and Sockets.
-I however experienced some issues with working with the asynchronous nature of node, and ensuring the receipt of data before moving on to the next step of the game loop.
-In the interest of time with respect to the deadline of the project, I switched to working on this Command Line Application, with the hopes of debugging and completing the web app at a later date.
+I however experienced some issues with working with the asynchronous nature of node, with respect to ensuring the receipt of data before moving on to the next step of the game loop.
+In the interest of time with respect to the deadline of the project, I switched to working on this Command Line Application, with hopes of debugging and completing the web app at a later time.

 ### Web App version